ryanstraits/ryanstraits.github.io/part-6-golden-age.md

 And all the warmth and color of the world suddenly floods back in.

-Is this is really my life now?
+Is this is really my life?

-Because most days I feel just so unworthy of any of it.
+This is my golden age.

 ***